OpenDSA/OpenDSA/Doc/source/Extensions.rst

     :numchap: {chapter_name}

 DESCRIPTION
-    ``:chap|numchap: {chapter_name}``
+    ``:chap: {chapter_name}``

-    A custom interpreted role. ``chap`` adds a reference to the first module of the chapter.
+    A custom interpreted role that adds the chapter name as the label for a link to the first module of the indicated chapter.

+    ``:numchap: {chapter_name}``

-    ``numchap`` adds a numbered reference to the first module of the chapter.
+    A custom interpreted role that adds a chapter number as the label for a link to the first module of the indicated chapter.

     ``{chapter_name}``

     The name of the chapter.
 It should be identical (case sensitive) to the one specified in the json configuration file.

 TODO